DerekCuevas/derekcuevas.github.io/site/content/index.md

 [**Staff Software Engineer, Genius Sports**](https://www.geniussports.com/) (_January 2024 - Present_)

-- Designed and developed an immutable and time-series-oriented configuration management service based on `PostgreSQL` and implemented in `Rust`.
-- Provided a type-safe and versioned API for storing ML models, settings, and flags, enabling engineering teams to provision settings and query values chronologically for evaluation and simulation needs.
+- Designed and developed an immutable and time-series-oriented configuration management service based on `PostgreSQL` and implemented in `Rust`, providing a type-safe and versioned API for storing ML models, settings, and flags.
+Enabled engineering teams to provision settings and query values chronologically for evaluation and simulation needs.
 - Built a fault-tolerant run orchestration system leveraging the `Temporal.io` platform, written in `TypeScript`, automating scalable tasks and enhancing the reliability of critical workflows.
 - Contributed to services designed to index, ingest, and distribute data streamed through `Pulsar`, standardizing streaming architecture and integrations across the organization.